-Grants are available to support research by students in each of the three divisions (Humanities, Social Sciences, or Natural Sciences and Engineering) during the summer.
+Grants are available to support research by students in each of the three divisions (Arts & Humanities, Social Sciences, or Natural Sciences and Engineering) during the summer.
 In addition, the Lang Center for Civic and Social Responsibility offers funding for students interested in pursuing engaged scholarship and social action projects during the summer.
 Although significant funding is available for summer research opportunities, resources are limited, and not all proposals can be funded.
 All continuing students are eligible to apply for summer research support; however, priority is given to students who are currently completing their junior year.
 Graduating seniors are not eligible to receive summer research, internships, or project grants.